Create an Internship

 The Department of Labor has six criteria that address the acceptability of an internship being unpaid.
 Please refer to the Department of Labor's website and consult your legal counsel if you have questions.
 Northwestern University strongly encourages employers to pay the interns.

 There are limited opportunities for students to receive credit for their internships, and those that exist require that tuition be paid.
-The smallest amount of available credit will cost the students approximately $800.
+The opportunity for a student to receive credit and the amount available will be dependent upon the student’s major and primary college.

 Why do you need an intern?